A charity's financial statements must be either General Purpose Financial Statements (GPFS) or Special Purpose Financial Statements (SPFS).

 All private sector not-for-profit entities (which includes charities) are permitted to apply either Tier 1 or Tier 2 requirements when preparing GPFS.
 However some charities that must comply with other legislation or regulation may be required to prepare full General Purpose Financial Statements (Tier 1).

-Charities should note that a new simplified disclosure standard will replace the current Tier 2 Reduced Disclosure Requirements (RDR) framework from 1 July 2021.
+A new simplified disclosure standard has replaced the Tier 2 Reduced Disclosure Requirements (RDR) framework from 1 July 2021.

 The changes have been introduced as part of AASB 1060 General Purpose Financial Statements – Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities.